xli562/Robinson-Engineering-Academic-Guide/contents/Course structure/IIA.md

   #### Exams

   - 2 to 3 weeks at the start of Easter.
-  - 1.5 hours per module.
+  - 1.5h per module.
+(3h for double modules)
   - 10 x 60 marks.

   #### Projects